A Theory of Network Games Part 1: Utility Representations: Separable Preferences

 In fact, the result for difference orders is a special case of Lemma \ref{lem:wakker} with $n=2$.
 Taking $X_1 = X_2$, if we have

 for every $x,y \in X_1$, then it is easy to show that

 for some constant $c$.
 The function $v_1$ then gives a cardinal representation for a preference order on $X_1$ that ranks $x$ above $y$ if

 for any $z \in X_1$.
-Our second use of Lemma \ref{lem:wakker} takes this form and derives our full representation from the difference order on $S$.
+Our second use of Lemma \ref{lem:wakker} derives our full representation from the difference order on $S$.
 Crucially, the difference order agrees with the additively separable utility we constructed on $\{s_0\} \times S_+$ for each action $s_0 \in S_0$.
-Since these utilities are unique up to scale and location, we know that the full representation is additively separable for each $s_0$.
+Since these utilities are unique up to scale and location, the full representation is additively separable for each $s_0$.